MeJamoLeo/nixos-and-flakes-book/docs/nixos-with-flakes/get-started-with-nixos.md

 In this section, we will first learn how to manage NixOS using the classic method (`/etc/nixos/configuration.nix`), and then we will explore the more advanced Flakes.

+> [!note]
+> editing `/etc/nixos/configuration.nix` is crasic style.
+> this methood relies on `nix-channel`, which does not has version lock function.
+> We will learn flake, which has version lock function, later.

 ## Configuring the System using `/etc/nixos/configuration.nix`